SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Materials and Methods

 where $\mathcal{L}_{\text{ppo}}$ denotes the standard PPO loss. $\mathcal{L}_{\text{recon}}$ represents the reconstruction loss for the robot motion command across different input modalities.
-Notably, when the input command is human motion $\bs{g}_h$, the encoder-decoder acts as a retargeting pipeline from human to robot motion, and $\mathcal{L}_{\text{recon}}$ serves as a retargeting loss that enables cross-embodiment transfer. $\mathcal{L}_{\text{token}}$ measures the discrepancy between the robot token $\bs{z}_r$ and the human motion token $\bs{z}_h$, explicitly encouraging the encoder networks to produce aligned representations across embodiments.
-This loss is crucial for achieving cross-embodiment learning, as it ensures that motions from different embodiments (human vs. robot) are mapped to similar representations in the shared latent space. $\mathcal{L}_{\text{cycle}}$ is a cycle consistency loss between the original robot token $\bs{z}_r$ and the token produced by re-encoding the reconstructed robot motion from the human token, i.e., $\bs{\mathcal{E}}_r(\bs{\mathcal{D}}_r(\bs{z}_h))$.
-This loss further reinforces alignment of the latent space and supports consistent cross-embodiment representation learning, ensuring that the translation from human to robot motion and back preserves the essential motion characteristics.
+Notably, when the input command is human motion $\bs{g}_h$, the encoder-decoder acts as a retargeting pipeline from human to robot motion, and $\mathcal{L}_{\text{recon}}$ serves as a retargeting loss that enables learning from human motion data. $\mathcal{L}_{\text{token}}$ enforces pairwise alignment between all three encoder outputs, ensuring that the same motion produces similar tokens for robot motion, human SMPL poses, or hybrid teleop commands when the source motion is the same. $\mathcal{L}_{\text{cycle}}$ is a cycle consistency loss between the original robot token $\bs{z}_r$ and the token produced by re-encoding the reconstructed robot motion from the human token, i.e., $\bs{\mathcal{E}}_r(\bs{\mathcal{D}}_r(\bs{z}_h))$.
+This loss further reinforces latent space coherence, ensuring that the translation from human to robot motion and back preserves the essential motion characteristics.